-- (1) Right to information and access You have the right to request further information about the use of and access to the personal data that ALCS holds about you.
-Where technically feasible, ALCS will also meet your request to transfer certain data you provided to a new employer or other party. - (2) Rectification, erasure and restriction You have the right to ask ALCS to limit or cease using or erase information that ALCS holds about you in certain circumstances.
+- 1 Right to information and access

+You have the right to request further

+information about the use of and access

+to the personal data that ALCS holds

+about you.
+Where technically feasible,

+ALCS will also meet your request to

+transfer certain data you provided to

+a new employer or other party.

+- 2 Rectification, erasure and restriction You have the right to ask ALCS to limit or cease using or erase information that ALCS holds about you in certain circumstances.
 In responding to such requests, ALCS will explain to you the impact of such restrictions or deletions.

-If you have any queries or issues regarding the processing of your personal data by ALCS, the Data Protection Contact is the ALCS Chief Executive, Owen Atkinson, who can be contacted by post at ALCS Ltd, Shackleton House, 4 Battle Bridge Lane, London, SE1 2HX, or via email at Data@alcs.co.uk.
+If you have any queries or issues regarding the processing of your personal data by ALCS, the Data Protection Contact is the ALCS Chief Executive, Barbara Hayes, who can be contacted by post at ALCS Ltd, 6th Floor, International House, 1 St Katharine's Way, London, E1W 1UN, or via email at Data@alcs.co.uk